-- 11.1 Hours of work shall commence at the nominated place of Call as determined by the Employer. - 11.2 For the purposes of this Agreement, a nominated place of Call shall mean a place, nominated by the Employer, within 30 kilometres of either the GPO of the capital city in which the Employer's usual place of business is based, or Village Roadshow Studios or Fox Studios Australia, or in the case of a Distant Location, within 20 kilometres of the Employee's accommodation provided by the Employer.
+- 11.1 Hours of work shall commence at the nominated place of Call as determined by the Employer. - 11.2 For the purposes of this Agreement, a nominated place of Call shall mean a place, nominated by the Employer, within 30 kilometres of either the GPO of the capital city in which the Employer's usual place of business is based, or the studio that is nominated as the Production base or in the case of a Distant Location, within 20 kilometres of the Employee's accommodation provided by the Employer.
+Only one studio shall be nominated as the Production base for each Production.